monofox/python-aqbanking/README.md

 To install this library, just execute (append --user if it should not be installed systemwide):
 `python setup.py install`

+Alternative, you can install the library via PyPi: `pip install python-aqbanking`

 Please remember, that this library only works with Python 3.

 Usage